Teach With Us

 We turned into a gateway, through a huge open gate with the crown and three ostrich feathers outlined in its wrought iron design, and continued down a roadway bordered on each side by giant English oaks.
 On the way to Wellington house, one of the three boarders’ houses at the Prince of Wales School, we passed an emerald-green cricket pitch with a rotating hose chit-chit-chittering a jet of water in a large circle around the pitch.
 On the far boundary, neatly enclosed by a white picket fence, stood a small white pavilion, behind it grew another row of giant oaks, and beyond them rose several sets of rugby posts.
 Still further, the neo-Gothic clock tower of the main school rose above the trees.
 It seemed the perfect place for a posh school, but I was not at all, sure that it was the perfect place for the future welter-weight champion of the world.

-We will contact you for a virtual interview and a screening to determine the strength of your phonemic awareness, reading, writing, and spelling skills.
+We may contact you for a virtual interview and a screening to determine the strength of your phonemic awareness, reading, writing, and spelling skills.

 Thank you for applying to teach with us!